 Following is the summary of our findings, with an earnest attempt to not dilute your observations while you are at your findings when next in a forest:

+1. Nature runs on Sunlight: Now isn't that one of the most obvious and central to life's existence phenomenon?
 But to revisit this knowledge as a Principle, perhaps gives an access to observe it as a brilliant mechanism in use both by organic and inorganic to 'run on sunlight'.
 Run- which also indicates a cyclic formation, a recurring phenomenon, self-sustaining and thus abundant, like the life-nurturing photosynthesis.

 This time at Tadoba forest (April), flawlessly demonstrates what it takes to be known as 'dry deciduous'.
 Bare trees with sketched branches, shedding off the greens.
 Greens that run on sunlight, incessantly manufacturing all that is required for nurturing growth.
 Interestingly, the same star, also enables the mechanism to shed off.
 Perhaps, the reason for leaves to be known as 'leaves' with a promise to come back, giving the forest an almost upside down scattered canopy, as all the greens- now dried and brown, work as a fantastic insulation to retain ground water and also harvest dew to refill quenching portion of what got evaporated.